facelessuser/RegReplace/docs/usage.md

     //     literal:      Boolean setting to define whether the find and replace is literal or not.
     //                   Default is false.
     //     greedy:       Boolean setting to define whether search is greedy or not.
 Default is true.
-    //     case:         Boolean defining case sensitivity.
-True equals sensitive.
-Default is true.
-    //     dotall:       Boolean defining whether to use dotall flag in regex (include \n etc. when using dot).
     //                   Default is False
     //     scope_filter: an array of scope qualifiers for the match.
     //                       - Any instance of scope qualifies match: scope.name